-An employee has resigned and cannot serve the notice period or buyout, because her whole family is in covid crisis.
-But as a parent organization & being responsible to the client where the employee was deployed, how do I manage the policy?
+An employee has resigned and cannot serve the notice period or buyout because her whole family is in a COVID crisis.
+As a parent organization and being responsible to the client where the employee was deployed, how do I manage the policy?

 From India, Bengaluru